Advancing Eye Care

-Clinical trials test new medications, devices, and procedures not yet available to the general public.
-By being a part of a clinical trial, you may receive access to new technologies that wouldn’t be available to you otherwise often at no or reduced cost to you.
+Clinical trials test new medications, devices and procedures not yet available to the general public.
+By being part of a clinical trial, participants may receive access to new technologies that wouldn’t be available otherwise, often at no or reduced cost.

-As a participant in a clinical trial, you are also directly helping the development and understanding of new treatments that may offer better care or a cure for sight-threatening and chronic diseases for future patients.
+As a participant in a clinical trial, patients are also directly helping the development and understanding of new technologies that may offer better care or a cure for sight-threatening and chronic diseases for future patients.

 How do I get involved in a clinical trial?

-If you suffer from glaucoma, dry eye, cataracts or other ocular disease, talk to your doctor about the current trials being enrolled and if you would be a good candidate.
+If you suffer from glaucoma, cataracts or another ocular disease, talk to your doctor about the current trials being enrolled and if you would be a good candidate.

 The current trials at the Eye Center of Northern Colorado are constantly changing.
-If you are interested in learning more about what clinical trials we are currently enrolling in please contact Courtney Moon at (970) 419-2696 or email: email@example.com
+If you are interested in learning more about our current clinical trials, please contact Courtney Moon at (970) 419-2696 or email: firstname.lastname@example.org